-In the event that the Stay at Home Measures have been relaxed or removed by the time of the AGM and shareholders are permitted to attend the AGM, attendance at the AGM will be limited to ordinary shareholders of record as of 6:00 p.m.
+Attendance at the AGM will be limited to ordinary shareholders of record as of 6:00 p.m.
 London time (1:00 p.m.
-Eastern Daylight Time) on Thursday, June 25, 2020.
+Eastern Daylight Time) on Thursday, June 23, 2022.
 In order to obtain admittance to the AGM each shareholder may be asked to present valid picture identification, such as a driver's license or passport.
 If your ordinary shares are held through brokerage accounts or by a bank or other nominee, you may be able to attend at the discretion of the Chairman.
 Any corporation which is an ordinary shareholder of record may by resolution of its directors authorize one or more persons to act as its representative(s) at the AGM and the person(s) so authorized shall (on production of a certified copy of such resolution at the AGM) be entitled to exercise these same powers on behalf of the corporation as the corporation could exercise if it were one of our individual shareholders.